Rosemary Herbed Pork Chops with Shallot Wine Sauce

 - salt and pepper

-- 1 tbsp butter (use lactose free margarine if dairy intolerant)
+- 1 tablespoon butter (use lactose free margarine if dairy intolerant)

 Pre-heatoven to 190 Celsius or 375 F.